LucasBrunengo/Python-for-Data-Science/README.md

 # Python Exercises Repository

 Welcome to my Python Exercises repository.
-This repository contains solutions to various exercises focused on Python programming concepts
+This repository contains solutions to various exercises focused on Python programming concepts.

 Overview of Exercises:

 * Session 1:

-It includes exercises that cover basic syntax, variable definitions, arithmetic operations, and data structures such as lists, dictionaries, tuples, and sets.
+In Session 1, I learned the fundamental concepts of Python, including basic syntax, data types, and control structures.
+The exercises covered essential topics such as variables, arithmetic operations, string manipulation, and the use of lists, dictionaries, tuples, and sets.

   List of excercises:
-Thanks for the clarification!
-Here’s the consolidated list of exercises for both Session 1 and Session 2 based on your updates:

-  Session 1:

     Exercise 1: Print a Greeting
        - Write a Python program that prints a greeting message, such as "Hello, Python!".